 Anthony W. Clark, Attorney and Counselor - Phoenix Bankruptcy Lawyer Since 1994Phoenix Mesa Peoria Maricopa Arizona - Click to Call - iPhone® and Android™

-Everyone faces financial challenges, just like we all catch a cold now and then.
-When financial challenges become economic threats, it's time to get help, just like when your common cold turns into pneumonia.
-And large medical debts and hospital bills from a sudden illness or injury are common reasons why people end up with debts that are difficult or impossible to deal with.
-When trouble paying your credit cards turns into a law suit against you, soon the credit card company will start garnishing money out of your paycheck or your bank account.
-Interest and collection costs make the debts mushroom into amounts that are impossible for you to pay while struggling to pay your living expenses.
-Before you know it, you have trouble paying for the basics, like housing, food and transportation.
+Occassional money problems are as common as a head cold for nearly everybody.
+But when debt problems become economic threats, it's time to get help, just like when your common cold turns into pneumonia.
+Medical debts like hospital billscan be one of many reasons why people end up in trouble with creditors.
+When difficulty paying your credit cards turns into a law suit against you, the credit card company can start garnishing money out of your paycheck or your bank account.
+Interest and collection costs can make debts mushroom into amounts that are impossible for you to pay while paying your living expenses at the same time.
+Before you know it, you might be struggling to pay the basics, like housing, food and transportation.

-In emergencies, we can file your case 24 hours a day, 365 days a year.
-How long it takes to file the case is just a matter of how soon you complete the credit briefing, make fee arrangements, and provide the information needed to prepare your documents.
-Since we know money is tight, we keep attorneys fees and expenses to a minimum.
+In emergencies, your bankruptcy attorney can file your case electronically 24 hours a day, 365 days a year.
+How long it takes to file the case is just a matter of how soon you complete the credit briefing (which takes as little as 15 minutes), make fee arrangements, and provide the information needed to prepare your documents.
+Since we know money is the problem, we make sure initial attorneys fees and expenses are affordable.

 When your Petition for Relief (a three page document) is filed with the Clerk of the Court, it becomes illegal for any creditor to call you, write you, sue you or take any action against you to collect a debt, except child support, alimony and criminal restitution.
 It's also illegal for creditors to attach wages and interfere with property of your bankruptcy estate, so repossession, garnishment and foreclosure all stop as of the date and time of filing.